 – Convert to sRGB (as we saw in the previous step);

 – Possibility to choose which metadata to insert.
 This information may include copyright, where, when, and with what values the photograph was taken.

 On the side, you will see the previews of the image: the original and the final version, with the dimensions below.

 Once you have chosen the values, all you have to do is save the image and rename it with its main keywords, ready to be uploaded to the web.
 Google also searches for keywords in the description of the image, as well as in the ALT text.
 If you enter them correctly, as in the example down here, you will favor the SEO positioning of your images in search engines.

 Not satisfied yet?
-You have a WordPress site and want to further reduce your files by 5-10%?
+Do you have a WordPress site and want to further reduce your files by 5-10%?

 Tip: Don’t over-compress, excessive use can negatively affect the image and deteriorate its colors.
 A very important detail, especially if you work in the field of photography.

 Being able to optimize images for the web with Photoshop or other tools of your choice is essential to make the website fast and functional.
 You can reduce the size of your files yourself, or you can rely on a competent developer to take into account these aspects, which are crucial for search engines and the user experience on your site, as well as the growth of your business.